xuchen66/sphinx-emdocs/source/serialem-note-cross-mag_aligment.rst

-In above figure, the first image on the left has a feature centered after normal Realign to Item, it is the scaled up this portion of the map to match the higher mag, as shown in the middle.
+In above figure, the first image on the left has a feature centered after normal Realign to Item, it is the scaled up this portion of the map to match the higher target mag, as shown in the middle.
 The routine then aligns the real Preview image (on the right) to this transformed one in the middle.
 So the target is centered at Preview mag.
 This is ideal for initial targeting for tilting series.

-As you can see, even your low dose image shift offset for View might have not adjust perfect, this procedure still can bring the final mag target to the center.
+As you can see, even your low dose image shift offset for View might have not been adjusted perfectly, this procedure still can bring the final mag target to the center.
 This is indeed very convenient!